azurenoops/terraform-azurerm-overlays-management-hub/README.md

 Hub Networking is set up in a Management Hub Overlay design based on the SCCA Hub/Spoke architecture.
 The Management Hub Overlay is a central point of connectivity to many different networks.

-The following parameters affect Management Virtual Network Hub Overlaying.
+The following parameters affect Management Virtual Network Hub Overlay.

 Parameter name | Location | Default Value | Description
 -------------- | ------------- | ------------- | -----------